NaderBhrr/bookmind/README.md

 The services are created within the **apps** directory.
 Each app contain an app with a single responsibility as admin which is a service for the admin panel.
 The **libs** directory are the functionalities or information that are shared among several apps/services and thus are created as shared modules for the services.

-The **documents** directory contains all the docuemntations from idea to troubleshootings for development.
+The **documents** directory contains all the documentations from idea to troubleshootings for development.

 ## Adding capabilities to your workspace